ding-lab/PanCan_snATAC_publication/Fig7/7h_Regulon_activity_of_KLF4_in_HPV-positive_and_HPV-negative_HNSCC.md

-Figure 7f, Regulon activities of PITX3 in GBM and KLF6 in PDAC are shown across normal (green), primary (blue), and metastasis (red) cells
+Figure 7h, Regulon activity of KLF4 in HPV-positive and HPV-negative HNSCC, both in this study (upper panel) and in TCGA dataset (lower panel)
 ================

 # 0. Load library